OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 The job_arrays_ offer a mechanism for submitting and managing collections of similar jobs quickly and easily;
 job_arrays_ with millions of tasks can be submitted in milliseconds (subject to configured size limits).

-A slurm.conf_ configuration parameter MaxArraySize_ controls the maximum job_array_ size.
+A slurm.conf_ configuration parameter MaxArraySize_ controls the maximum job_arrays_ size.
 Be mindful about the value of MaxArraySize_ as job_arrays_ offer an easy way for users to submit large numbers of jobs very quickly.

 However, note that the slurm.conf_ parameter MaxJobCount_ explains::